snesrev/zelda3/README.md

 `cd tables`

-Install python dependencies: `pip install pillow`
+Install python dependencies: `pip install pillow` and `pip install pyyaml`

 Run `python extract_resources.py` to extract resources from the ROM into a more human readable format.